 To "backprobe" means to take the measurement by accessing a connector's contact on the same side as the wires, the back of the connector.
 Readings can be done while maintaining circuit continuity this way.
 If the connector is the sealed type, great care must be taken to avoid damaging the seal around the wire.
 It is best to use probes or probe tips specifically designed for this technique, especially on sealed connectors.
-Whenever possible insert probes into the side of the connector such that the test also checks both terminals of the connection.
+Whenever possible insert probes into the side of the connection.
 It is possible to inspect a connection within a closed connector by backprobing both sides of a connector terminal and measuring resistance.
 Do this after giving each wire a gentle pull to ensure the wires are still attached to the contact and contacts are seated in the connector.